 3. The Palestinian crisis

-Palestinians face immense ethnic, cultural and religious discrimination, manifesting itself in difficulty in attending school, water shortages, humiliation, torture and even death.
+Palestinians face immense economic, social, political, cultural and religious discrimination, manifesting itself in great difficulties in attending school, frequent water and electricity shortages and high rates of unemployment.

 You can support the Palestinians in many ways:

 - Donate: you can donate to provide essentials such as food and school supplies

 - Petition: sign the following petition via Avaaz

 Whilst the media has gone rather quiet, the persecution of the Rohingya people – “the most persecuted refugees in the world” – is ongoing.
 A report by The Allard K. Lowenstein International Human Rights Clinic (Yale Law School, October 2015) concluded that the persecution of Rohingya Muslims in Myanmar constitutes genocide:

 The Rohingya Muslims in Myanmar’s Rakhine State have suffered serious and persistent human rights abuses.
 Myanmar authorities, security forces, police, and local Rakhine actors have engaged in widespread violence, acts of torture, arbitrary detention, rape, and other crimes causing serious physical and mental harm.
 The scale of these atrocities has increased precipitously since 2012. […] the majority of Myanmar’s Rohingya have been confined to villages in northern Rakhine State or internally displaced persons camps. […]conditions in both northern Rakhine State and the IDP camps are dire: Rohingya lack freedom of movement, access to food, clean drinking water, sanitation, medical care, work opportunities, and education.
 They live in conditions that appear to have been calculated to bring about their destruction.
 The acts committed against the Rohingya, individually and collectively, meet the criteria for finding acts enumerated in the Genocide Convention […]